 Figure 1: How it works

 GFX is an award-winning plumbing product

 developed under a U.S. Department of Energy Grant; engineered to feed

 the U,S. alone according to their evaluation.
 Adding multi-housing,

-kWh (= 3413 trillion Btu) go down America’s drains
+about a trillion kWh (= 3413 trillion Btu) go down America’s drains

 each year.
 One Btu is required to raise the temperature of a pound of

 water by one degree-F and there are 8.34 pounds in every gallon.

 Each unit of electrical energy

 delivered to millions of electric water heaters

 electric power plants.
 Millions of archaic gas and oil water heating

 systems are also very inefficient, as discussed in an

 for DOE & EEI.